 In India, till date no organized trade of marine ornamentals has been initiated.
-But it is a fact that a great deal of illegal collection of marine ornamentals is in vogue in many parts of our reef ecosystem and this is a matter of great concern due to the indiscriminate nature of exploitation and ecohostile methods of collection which damage the reef ecosystem.
+But it is a fact that a great deal of illegal collection of marine ornamentals is in vague in many parts of our reef ecosystem and this is a matter of great concern due to the indiscriminate nature of exploitation and eco-hostile methods of collection which damage the reef ecosystem.
 In addition to this, lack of knowledge on appropriate post harvest husbandry practices leads to large scale mortality of the collected animals.
 It is time to evolve a marine ornamental fisheries policy in the country for developing an organized trade of marine ornamentals.

 In India, the Central Marine Fisheries Research Institute has been focusing on breeding and seed production of marine ornamental fishes during the past few years.
 One of the milestones is the recent success in the hatchery technology of clownfish and sea horse.
-Experimental success was obtained on the broodstock development and larval rearing of five species of damselfishes.
+Success was also obtained on the brood-stock development and larval rearing of seven species of damselfishes.
 It is felt that research on breeding and seed production of marine ornamentals has to be intensified in future years.
 The culture of marine ornamental fish can prove to be more economically feasible than that of marine food fish culture.
 This is because even though the market for ornamental fish is much smaller than that of food fish, the price per unit is far higher in the case of aquarium fish.
 Hence in future, hatchery reared fish will become a significant part of marine ornamental fish trade.

+India is bestowed with vast marine ornamental resources in the island ecosystems of Lakshadweep and Andaman-Nicobar Islands besides many areas of mainland.
+It is felt that development of a marine ornamental trade entirely by culture may not be a realistic proposition in the immediate future.
+A wild collected trade can be initiated by strictly enforcing certain core standards for eco-friendly and long term sustainable exploitation by following guidelines similar to those developed by MAC.
 It is time to develop an organized marine aquarium fishery in India by formulating certain policies and management to ensure its sustainability.
 In the near future, India can emerge as a lead country for a sustainable marine ornamental trade by evolving suitable aquarium fisheries policies for wild collection as well as by developing culture technologies for selected species.

 The establishment of an oceanarium in the country will be of much significance for education, research and conservation of the marine ornamental biodiversity.
-In the oceanarium the marine flora and fauna are kept and maintained in large tanks with walk-through acrylic tunnel and in aquarium tanks.
+In the oceanarium, the marine flora and fauna are kept and maintained in large tanks with walk-through acrylic tunnel and in aquarium tanks.
 The oceanarium can accommodate touch lagoon, reef aquaria and display of different coral reef habitats and their biodiversity.
 It can also undertake educative and scientific programmes on the ecology, biodiversity and conservation of marine ornamental animals.